onmyway133/EasyConfetti/README.md

 ### Configuration

-Configuration will be applicated at the next `start`
+Configuration will be applied at the next `start`

 ```
 // Use predefined confetti